 Why Are Emulators So Slow?

-This is the basis of how an emulator can simulate an entire device inside your own computer.
-Imagine an interpreter trying to relay a conversation between two people who speak different languages.
-Even if the translation is very fast, there will always be some loss in speed, but the more complex the languages, the slower the translations.
+The translation of instruction sets forms the basis of how emulators simulate an entire device inside your computer.
+Another way to look at it is as a real-world translator rapidly relaying a conversation between two people who speak different languages.
+Even if the translation is very fast, you will always encounter some loss in speed.
+The more complex the languages, the slower the translations.

-However, because of this, virtualization tends to be faster than emulation.
-Rather than emulating a system, virtual machines instead allocate some processing power to some isolated subsystem.
-This means the CPU is not emulated, which is also the reason why virtual machines tend to be less versatile.
+However, because of this, virtualization is often faster than emulation.
+Rather than emulating a system, a virtual machine allocates processing power to an isolated subsystem.
+Importantly, this means the CPU is not emulated.

 As such, the target audiences of the two differ somewhat.
-Emulators tend to be designed for video game consoles (or other systems that are completely different to regular computers) whereas virtual machines are more likely to be found running in businesses.
-This is because they provide a fast and secure environment in which to run programs in.
+Emulators tend to be designed for video game consoles (or other systems that are completely different from regular computers) whereas virtual machines are more likely to be found running in businesses.
+This is because they provide a fast and secure environment in which to run programs.

-However, this is mostly nitpicking.
-Practically speaking, virtualization and emulation are functionally the same in that they mainly exist to translate from one “instruction language” to another.
+However, this is mostly nit-picking.
+Practically speaking, virtualization and emulation are functionally the same in that both mainly exist to translate from one “instruction language” to another.

-There are a number of ways you can take advantage of emulation.
+There are a few ways you can take advantage of emulation.
 You might even be using it now without even knowing!
 Here are a few notable examples.

 1. Run 32-Bit Programs on 64-Bit Windows

-64-bit versions of Windows use a special kind of emulation called a compatibility layer to run 32-bit programs.
+64-bit Windows is different to 32-bit Windows.
+The 64-bit version of Windows can use a special compatibility layer to run 32-bit programs.
 There is no need to emulate an entire system to get things working because 32-bit programs are similar in design already.
 Because of this, the process is extremely fast.

 3. Test Out Different Operating Systems

-Usually if you want to try out a new operating system, you’ll need to install it on your hard drive.
-Emulation lets you run a separate operating system right on your current operating system through the use of a virtual machine.
+Usually, if you want to try out a new operating system, you’ll need to install it on your hard drive.
+Emulation lets you run a separate operating system right on your current operating system using a virtual machine.

-There are a number of reasons why you’d want to do this.
-You won’t have to worry if your installation misbehaves, since it’s restrained to a virtual environment.
-It might also be your only option if you want to try out an operating system that is incompatible with your computer hardware, such as one for the Raspberry Pi.
+There are several reasons why you’d want to do this.
+You won’t have to worry if your installation misbehaves since it’s restrained to a virtual environment.
+It might also be your only option if you want to try out an operating system that is incompatible with your computer hardware.
+The Windows Sub-system for Linux is a good example .